Lindy084/Lindiwe_Portfolio/README.md

-## 🌐 Lindy Ndlazi's AI & Tech Portfolio
+## 🌐 Lindiwe Ndlazi's AI & Tech Portfolio

 🎓 Entry-Level AI Intern | System Developer | Human-Centered Technologist 📍 South Africa | 💻 Passionate about solving real-world problems through technology

----

 ### 🧠 About Me

-I’m Lindy Ndlazi, a curious and motivated professional with a background in Human Resource Management and System Development (IT Learnership).
+I’m Lindiwe Ndlazi, a curious and motivated professional with a background in Human Resource Management and System Development (IT Learnership).
 I’m currently an AI Intern at CAPACITI, where I explore practical applications of AI, NLP, and Web technologies.
 My portfolio showcases beginner-to-intermediate projects that blend **problem-solving, user accessibility, and technical skills.

----

 ### 🚀 Featured Projects